john29917958/john29917958.github.io/source/_posts/4-Tips-For-You-To-Be-A-Real-Dancer.md

 If you are grooving to the beat, you should be very satisfied.
 You don't want to stop, because you regard this the best thing around the world.
 I don't know why human beings have this characteristic, and yes, it do exists, it definitely exists because I did experience it.
 Groove to the beat is a very ordinary, straightforward state.
 If you simply love the song you hear, simply shake your body with the music naturally, simply touched by the beat and can't help but hit it and intimate it without losing your groove, then you're at the groove to the beat state.

 ## Conclusion
 So, if you want to dance well, you should love the music you hear first.
-After you're truly touched by the music, feel free to shake with it, to clap on it, to stamp on it, to groove on it.
+After you're truly touched by the music, feel free to shake with it, to clap on it, to stamp on it, to groove with it.
 After you can groove to the beat, groove to the music you hear, then you can start to practice any skills, any styles you like.
 Finally, you should develop your own, unique, inimitable flavor by yourself.
 Hope my experience does benefit those who want to become a street dancer.
 If you want to become a street dancer, love the music first.

 > Thank [董書恆](https://www.facebook.com/don7954?fref=ts) for giving me the key to dance
 > Thank [Kwon](https://www.facebook.com/kwonkwontenten/?fref=ts) for giving me an example of a legendary dancer

+> Dance Is Not For Battle, But For Social